-The NHS in North Central London (NCL) has developed proposals which will allow an estimated additional 3,000 eye (ophthalmology) surgery procedures to take place a year and reduce waits for sight saving surgery for some patients by up to four weeks.
+The NHS in North Central London (NCL) has decided to implement proposals which will allow an estimated additional 3,000 eye (ophthalmology) surgery procedures to take place a year and could reduce waiting times for patients that are in need of sight saving surgery by up to four weeks.

-From 21 August to 16 October 2023, we asked for the views of patients, the public, and partners on the proposals and how we could provide the best possible experience for all patients, if implemented.
-The feedback we received is currently being analysed and we will publish the findings in an engagement report.
+From 21 August to 16 October 2023, we asked for the views of patients, the public, and partners on the proposed changes and how we could provide the best possible experience for all patients, if they were implemented.
+We heard from over 600 people and organisations and the feedback we received was analysed and considered as part of our decision-making process.
+You can read the findings and what we have agreed to do next in an engagement report.

-Where can I currently have planned NHS eye surgery in North Central London (NCL)?
+Where can patients have planned NHS eye surgery in North Central London (NCL)?

-- The Royal Free London NHS Foundation Trust, which delivers services at Edgware Community Hospital, Royal Free Hospital, Chase Farm Hospital, or Whittington Hospital
+- The Royal Free London NHS Foundation Trust, which delivers the majority of eye surgery services at Edgware Community Hospital, with more limited and specialised procedures at the Royal Free Hospital or Chase Farm Hospital

 - North Middlesex University Hospital NHS Trust